maxh/maxheinritz.com/_notes/dependency-hierarchy.md

 - Users interacting with A may know about B
 - Users interacting with B may not be aware of A

+## Upstream/downstream

+The concepts of "upstream" and "downstream" are defined in relation to the flow of information, which is distinct from dependencies.
+The terminology is a bit confusing here because upstream/downstream doesn't always match the vertical placement of modules in the dependency diagram.

+When information is flowing up the dependency hierarchy (e.g. with events), we can say that:

+- Information starts in B and then flows "up the hierarchy" to A
+- A is downstream of B
+- B is upstream of A

+When information is flowing down the dependency hierarchy (e.g. with API call), we can say that:

+- Information starts in A and then flows "down the hierarchy" to B
+- A is upstream of B
+- B is downstream of A